jakekasan/jakekasan.github.io/_drafts/domain-driven-design.md

     return df.loc[df[field_name].between(start_date, end_date, start_inclusive, end_inclusive)]
 ```

 We have to ask ourselves, is this a worthwhile abstraction?
-If we're doing things properly, we should have tests for all the usecases that this function covers.
+If we're doing things properly, we should have tests for all the use-cases that this function covers.
 So that means:
 - Test for no start date inclusive
 - Test for no start date exclusive
 - Test for no end date inclusive